-Sustainability in the workplace has become an essential part of doing business in the 2020s and not simply an optional extra.
-More and more customers are assessing companies based not only on their products but also their impact on the community and environment.
+Sustainability in the workplace has become an essential part of doing business in the 2020s and is no longer just an optional extra.
+More and more customers are assessing companies based not only on their products, but also on their impact on the community and environment.

 Businesses are also realising the many benefits of adopting green office practices, including reduced costs, increased productivity, improved staff retention, better employee wellbeing and enhanced brand reputation.